 Where Do I Get Foursquare?

 First thing’s first, let me briefly cover where you can get this app.
 You can use Foursquare on any phone.
-If you have an iPhone, or one with Android, Blackberry, or Palm you’re in luck, because Foursquare has supported apps for those phones.
+If you have an Android, Blackberry, or Palm you’re in luck, because Foursquare has supported apps for those phones., or one with

 Don’t have a fancy phone?
 That’s alright, because you can simply go to the mobile site to use it with your phone’s web browser.
 If you have a phone that doesn’t have a web browser, you can check in by sending messages to 50500 (only available in the US).